rq/rq/docs/workers.md

 8. _Loop_.
 Repeat from step 3.

+## Performance notes

+Basically the `rqworker` shell script is a simple fetch-fork-execute loop.
+When a lot of your jobs do lengthy setups, or they all depend on the same set of modules, you pay this overhead each time you run a job (since you're doing the import _after_ the moment of forking).
+This is clean, because RQ won't ever leak memory this way, but also slow.

+A pattern you can use to improve the throughput performance for these kind of jobs can be to import the necessary modules _before_ the fork.
+There is no way of telling RQ workers to perform this set up for you, but you can do it yourself before starting the work loop.

+To do this, provide your own worker script (instead of using `rqworker`).
+A simple implementation example:

+    #!/usr/bin/env python
+    import sys
+    import rq
+    rq.use_connection()

+    # Preload libraries
+    import library_that_you_want_preloaded

+    # Provide queue names to listen to as arguments to this script,
+    # similar to rqworker
+    qs = map(rq.Queue, sys.argv[1:]) or [rq.Queue()]

+    w = rq.Worker(qs)
+    w.work()

 ### Worker names

 Workers are registered to the system under their names, see [monitoring][m].